LIFEHUBBER

 Warp is an agentic development environment born out of the terminal, with built-in coding-agent workflows and support for bringing external CLI agents into developer work.

 The official repository presents Warp as a terminal-origin development environment with open client code, agentic management workflows, a built-in coding agent, and bring-your-own CLI agent support for tools such as Claude Code, Codex, Gemini CLI, and others.
-This page is a factual editorial overview for reference, not an endorsement or exhaustive review.
-Product terms, setup needs, and usage conditions can differ, so readers should review the original materials independently.
+This page is a starting point, not a recommendation.
+Check the original source before relying on the resource.

 What it is